Video Marketing Statistics 2020

 13. Facebook’s global video ad revenue is expected to double by 2021.

-According to the projected video marketing statistics, 2018’s revenue from video ads alone was around $4.5 billion.
+According to video marketing statistics, 2018’s revenue from video ads alone was around $4.5 billion.
 Compared to 2015, when the company gained $674 million in video ad revenue, these numbers are a clear indicator of the rise of this form of advertising.
 If the increase continues at this rate—and it is fully expected to do just so—by 2021 Facebook will be reaching more than $9.5 billion in revenue just from their video ad service.

 14. Images still account for 75%–90% of Facebook ads.